 Is it really unsafe to tell them?

-If you are being interview by the police psychiatrist you need to talk to your lawyer first.
-When the other person does not work for you and is deciding your fate there may be reason you need to withhold information.
+If you are being interviewed by the police psychiatrist you need to talk to your lawyer first.
+When the other person does not work for you and is deciding your fate there may be a reason you need to withhold information.

 I hope if you went to the therapist for an abuse or harm situation you are there to get help in changing the situation.
 If you don’t want to change the situation why are you seeing the therapist?

 This is a recurring problem in religious and ethnic communities.
 If you have selected a counselor because they are a member of your particular religious community or they are of the same ethnicity as you there could be things that you will feel unable to talk about.